Degrees at the University of Stuttgart

 Bachelor and Master

 In recent years German universities, including the University of Stuttgart, have established degree courses modelled on the Anglo-Saxon system of the Bachelor of Arts, the Bachelor of Science, the Master of Arts and the Master of Science.
-Bachelor courses are designed for a study period of six semesters, except for Architecture which has a duration of 8 semesters.
+Bachelor courses are designed for a study period of six semesters.
 All Bachelor courses at the University of Stuttgart are held in German.
 The only exception is the Bachelor of Arts course: Social Sciences (German-French).

 Bachelor of Science courses generally concentrate on one study program.
 This degree will be achieved in engineering, natural sciences, mathematics and in economics.